 Every year, all adults are encouraged to see their physician for an annual exam.
 For many women, that may mean seeing two physicians: one for primary care and one for gynecology.
 But are two visits necessary?
 Or can you see just one doctor, once a year?
 Can a gynecologist be your primary care doctor?

-Research suggests that half of all OB/GYNs consider themselves primary care physicians who can help you with a wide range of medical problems.
+Research suggests that half of all OB/GYN’s consider themselves a primary care OBGYN.
+Furthermore, they can help you with a wide range of medical problems.
 The American Congress of Obstetricians and Gynecologists has even issued guidelines for well-woman exams for women at every stage of life.
 These guidelines help OB/GYNs deliver quality preventive medicine just like any other primary care provider would do.